Jnwong116/TallTales/README.md

 REGISTERED USERS
 ================

 We have set up a number of users to demo the app more convincingly.
 They are listed below in the username:password format.
-(Since the usernames play an important part in our app, we decided to go with example accounts titled gazi, jasper, jordan, chris, etc. instead of the suggested user1, user2, convention.)
+(Since the usernames play an important part in our game (representing characters in a story), we decided to go with example accounts titled after people, such as gazi, jasper, jordan, chris, etc. instead of the suggested user1, user2, convention.)

 	user:user
 	admin:admin